-The ERISA Industry Committee ("ERIC") is writing to the Maryland House Economic Matters Committee ("Committee") to submit written testimony in support with amendments of the paid family and medical leave insurance program proposed by Maryland House Bill 839 ("HB 839").
+The ERISA Industry Committee ("ERIC") is writing to the Maryland Senate Finance Committee ("Committee") to submit written testimony in opposition of the paid family and medical leave insurance program proposed by Maryland Senate Bill 211 ("SB 211") unless amended.
 ERIC is the only national association that advocates exclusively for large employers on health, retirement, and compensation policies at the federal, state, and local levels.
 The member companies that we represent are leaders in every sector of the economy and currently provide comprehensive and generous paid leave benefit programs that support millions of workers and their families across the country, including in the state of Maryland.
 Each of you and your constituents likely engage with an ERIC member company on a daily basis when you drive a car or fill it with gas, use a cell phone or computer, visit a bank or hotel, fly on an airplane, watch TV, benefit from our national defense, go shopping, dine out or at home, receive or send a package, use cosmetics, or enjoy a soft drink.
-ERIC has a strong interest in proposals, such as HB 839, that would adversely affect our member companies' ability to continue to provide quality and uniform paid leave benefits to their employees.
+ERIC has a strong interest in proposals, such as SB 211, that would adversely affect our member companies' ability to continue to provide quality and uniform paid leave benefits to their employees.

 ERIC supports the efforts of state legislatures to expand access to critical paid family and medical leave benefits for their citizens.
 Because ERIC member companies are already designing and providing substantial paid leave benefits for their employees, one of our primary aims is to ensure that employers providing generous, voluntary benefits are able to continue to do so and that the requirements of state programs do not negatively impact the benefits that their employees ultimately receive.
-We therefore applaud the inclusion in HB 839 of a program exemption for employers that already provide generous paid family and medical leave benefits to their employees.
+We therefore applaud the inclusion in SB 211 of a program exemption for employers that already provide paid family and medical leave benefits to their employees.

 However, as the patchwork of state policies in this area continues to expand, several aspects of proposed state programs pose major concerns for employers and threaten the generous paid leave benefits currently enjoyed by their employees.
-With respect to HB 839, ERIC is particularly concerned about:
+With respect to SB 211, ERIC is particularly concerned about:

-- The lack of state preemption of local and municipal paid leave ordinances; - The program's source of contribution funding; - The expanded definition of family member; - The duration of leave provided by the proposed program; and - The proposed program's employee benefit eligibility requirements.
+- The need for clarification of employer exemption processes and standards; - The lack of relief from administrative burdens for exempt employers; - The lack of state preemption of local and municipal paid leave ordinances; - The program's source of contribution funding; - The program's divergence from federal FMLA standards, including: - o The expanded definition of family member; - o The duration of leave provided by the proposed program; and - o The proposed program's employee benefit eligibility requirements.

-We encourage the Committee to consider our concerns and ensure that the wellintentioned proposal to expand access to paid leave does not negatively impact the millions of families who already enjoy paid family and medical leave benefits from their large, multistate employers.
+We encourage the Committee to consider our concerns and ensure that the well-intentioned proposal to expand access to paid leave does not negatively impact the millions of families who already enjoy paid family and medical leave benefits from their large, multistate employers.